inverno-io/inverno-mods/inverno-http-server/README.md

 }
 ```

-This should be enough for exposing a configuration in the *app_http* module that let us setup the server:
+This should be enough for exposing a configuration in the *app_http* module that let us set up the server:

 ```java
 package io.inverno.example.app_http;